Debugger

 To edit an expression, click on it to select it, then click again or press Enter on your keyboard.

-To delete an expression, click on it to select it, then press Backspace or Delete on your keyboard.
+To delete a custom expression, click on it to select it, then press Backspace or Delete on your keyboard, or click on the x icon.

 Contextual Menu

-• Insert Command: Shortcut for inserting a 4D command as a new expression.
+- Insert Command...: Displays a menu allowing to insert a 4D command as a new expression.

-• Standard Expressions: Copies the Watch Pane's list of expressions.
+- Standard Expressions: Copies the Watch Pane's list of expressions as custom expressions.

 This option is not available in remote debugging mode.

-• Show Field and Table Numbers: Displays the number of each table or field of the Fields.
-Useful if you work with tables, field numbers or pointers using the commands such as Table or Field.
+- Show Field and Table Numbers: Displays the number of each table or field of the Fields.
+Useful if you work with tables, field numbers or pointers using the commands such as

 Source Code Pane